Khirtharia: Classification

-Drawing of closely related taxon Indohyus, the type genus of Raoellidae.
+Drawing of Khirtharia major, previously thought to be a member of Indohyus.

 The placement of Khirtharia has varied throughout the history of the taxon.
 Generally, it has been assigned to basal groups of artiodactyls, although it is currently a member of Raoellidae.
 When Khirtharia was first named by Pilgrim, it was assigned to Helohyidae.
-However, in 1958, Dehm and Oettingen-Spielberg moved Khirtharia, along with Haqueina, to Dichobunidae which was corroborated by Sahni and Khare in 1972 and Gingerich in 1977.
+However, in 1958, Richard Dehm and Therese zu Oettingen-Spielberg moved Khirtharia, along with Haqueina, to Dichobunidae which was corroborated by Sahni and Khare in 1972 and Gingerich in 1977.
 Later in 1977, when Coombs and Coombs reevaluated Helohyidae, they determined that the remains of Khirtharia were not diagnostic of any particular family of artiodactyls, and therefore left Khirtharia as an artiodactyl of uncertain position.
 In 1980, Robert West reaffirmed Khirtharia's initial placement within Helohyidae.
 In 1981, the family Raoellidae was created, with Khirtharia being one of the three genera included, along with Raoella (a junior synonym of Indohyus) and Kunmunella.
 After the results of a phylogenetic analysis in 2012 by Orliac and Ducrocq, it was determined that Khirtharia, along with Metkatius, were the most derived members of Raoellidae.
 This result was confirmed by a phylogenetic analysis performed by Rana and colleagues in 2011 in their description of Rajouria.
+Raoellidae is widely considered to be the sister group to Cetacea (whales), and thus Khirtharia is closely related to cetaceans, but not a cetacean itself.